junxit/us-congress-bills-113/metadata.md

 - 2013-09-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 32, 1 Present (Roll no. 448). (text: CR H5411)
 - 2013-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 32, 1 Present (Roll no. 448).(text: CR H5411)
 - 2013-09-10 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2014-04-09 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2014-09-10 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 113-252.
+- 2014-09-10 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 113-252.
+- 2014-09-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 557.